penguingovernor/beeclip/README.md

 ### Using Go

-If you have the `go` binary installed on your system, you can get `BeeClip` by simply running `go install github.com/penguingovernor/beeclip`.
+If you have the `go` binary installed on your system, you can get `BeeClip` by simply running `go get -u github.com/penguingovernor/beeclip`.

 ## Usage